Steps to Restore a Damaged RAID Array on NAS Idis DR-1304P with Faulty Disks

 When considering the impact on data integrity, it is important to note that data compression and deduplication are both lossless techniques, meaning they do not result in any loss of data.
 However, any software or hardware-related issues during the compression or deduplication process could potentially introduce data corruption or integrity issues.
 Therefore, it is crucial to ensure that the compression or deduplication techniques used on the DR-1304P are reliable and thoroughly tested to minimize the risk of data integrity problems.

-Although NAS DR-1304P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-1304P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view